ProfessionalCSharp/ProfessionalCSharp7/Arrays/Readme.md

 * TuplesSample (using Tuple<T>)
 * StructuralComparison (implementing IEquatable<T>)

-To build and run the .NET Core samples, please install
+To build and run the .NET Core samples, please install one of these tools:

-* Visual Studio 2017 with the .NET Core workload
+* Visual Studio 2017 Update 5 with the .NET Core workload
+* Visual Studio for Mac
+* Visual Studio Code

-Please download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core#windows).
+Please download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core).

-For code comments and issues please check [Professional C#'s GitHub Repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp6)
+For code comments and issues please check [Professional C#'s GitHub Repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp7)

 Please check my blog [csharp.christiannagel.com](https://csharp.christiannagel.com "csharp.christiannagel.com") for additional information for topics covered in the book.